At St Mary’s we understand that the process of applying to higher education can be a daunting one for students and parents alike.

 It is certainly helpful to be in a position where you are aware of the facts, such as when deadlines are being set by schools or colleges, and to be able to offer support if an when it is required.
 We have put together a timeline of application deadlines which you may find helpful.

-Moreover, knowing the key terms and qualifications associated with higher education will help you support your son or daugher and fully understand the steps involved in the process.
+Moreover, knowing the key terms and qualifications associated with higher education will help you support your dependent and fully understand the steps involved in the process.

 UCAS Key Terms